GateNLP/gateplugin-Format_Brat/README.md

 Now load the `.txt` file into GATE in any of the normal ways specifying `text/x-brat` as the MIME type.

+You can also load extra sets of brat format annotations onto an existing document through the GUI by right clicking on a document and choosing _Import brat Annotations..._.
+This allows you to select a file of brat standoff annotations and the annotation set into which they should be imported.

 ## Saving Documents